RandomcodeDev/chifir-engine/public/win32/readme.txt

-ntdll exports some libc runctions that the launcher uses, but the public import library doesn't have them. these import libraries should fix that.
+ntdll.dll has the subset of the CRT available to native applications, and the launcher uses some of those functions.
+Microsoft only ships the ntdllp.lib import library that includes those functions in the WDK.
+Since people don't usually have that (I don't even know if I do), these import libraries with the functions the launcher uses are here.